 5.3.
-Open Arms maintains transparent communication with clients regarding Duty of Care responsibilities through practices and processes stipulated in the Open Arms Client Information, Rights and Records Policy.
-This includes use of Open Arms consent forms that explicitly communicate instances where confidentiality may be breached.
-See the Privacy and Confidentiality Procedure for further information.
+Open Arms maintains transparent communication with clients regarding duty of care responsibilities through practices and processes stipulated in the Open Arms Client Information, Rights and Records Policy (101).
+This includes the use of Open Arms consent forms that explicitly communicate instances where confidentiality may be breached.
+See the Privacy and Confidentiality Procedure (101-02) for further information.

 6. Dignity of Risk

 6.1.
 Open Arms recognises that a client’s right to self-determination is a vital part of successful treatment and recovery.
 The principles of recovery emphasise choice and self-determination within legal and ethical limits and duty of care.

 6.2.
-Open Arms workers manage various and often complex tensions involved in making decisions on how they will respond to client risk.
-These include, maximising client choice, supporting positive risk taking, working in accordance with legal and ethical requirements, and promoting safety.
-Striking a balance requires Open Arms staff to understand the complex and sometimes discriminatory nature of the goal of reducing harmful risks.
+Open Arms workers manage the tensions between various, and often complex, factors involved in making decisions on how they will respond to client risk.
+These factors include maximising client choice, supporting positive risk-taking, working in accordance with legal and ethical requirements, and promoting safety.
+Striking a balance requires us to understand the complex and sometimes discriminatory nature of the goal of reducing harmful risks.

 6.3.
 Open Arms achieves a balance between duty of care and dignity of risk through strong clinical governance, maintaining good clinical records, and determining a measure of reasonable risk through management review and consultation processes that support informed decision-making.

 7. Open Disclosure

 7.1.
-When adverse events are identified, Open Arms adopts an Open Disclosure approach within a Restorative Just Culture Framework (see the Adverse Events Review Procedure).
-Open Disclosure involves an open discussion with a client and/or family member about an incident that resulted in harm while they, or their family member, were receiving Open Arms support.
+When adverse events are identified, Open Arms adopts an open disclosure approach within a restorative just culture framework (see the Adverse Event Review Procedure (102-05)).
+Open disclosure involves an open discussion with a client and/or family member about an incident that resulted in harm while they, or their family member, were receiving Open Arms support.